 Hitting project deadlines can be a challenge, especially when there’s a large team involved.
 With interdependent tasks and limited time, it takes vigorous planning and fool-proof processes to stay on target.

-While these 4 tips may not be the holy grail to nailing your deadlines, we hope they can take you one step further towards improving your existing processes.
-If you’re looking for some more quick tips, see how these 9 marketing leaders are collaborating with their global teams.
+While these 4 tips may not be the holy grail to nailing your deadlines, we hope they can take you one step further toward improving your existing processes.
+If you’re looking for some more quick tips, check out our DAM Trends report to learn how a DAM can help boost team productivity.